Nootropic profile

 An amino acid found naturally in tea leaves, L-Theanine promotes relaxation without drowsiness.
 It is widely used for reducing anxiety, improving focus, and enhancing sleep quality - often stacked with caffeine for calm, sustained attention.

-The key benefits of L-Theanine include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Mood, Sleep.
+The main benefits people report from L-Theanine are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Mood, Sleep.

 Log in to leave a comment.